Municipality of Aalten revises poverty policy

 The next step will be taken next year.
 On the basis of an external study (baseline measurement), it will be examined whether regulations need to be added, can be scrapped or whether regulations may need to be organized differently.
 In 2026 the policy will then be developed more broadly in the direction of 'subsistence security'.

-Says the alderman, "In doing so, we are constantly engaging with the experience experts.
-They have indicated they would like to remain involved in the form of a sounding board group and we are happy to take advantage of that offer."
+De Alderman: "We will continue to consult with experts in the field.
+They have indicated that they would like to remain involved in the form of a sounding board group, and we are happy to take them up on that offer."